webrecorder/pywb/README.rst

 pywb can also be used as an actual HTTP and/or HTTPS proxy server.
 See `pywb Proxy Mode Usage <https://github.com/ikreymer/pywb/wiki/Pywb-Proxy-Mode-Usage>`_ for more details on configuring proxy mode.

-To run as an HTTPS server, pywb provides a facility for generating a custom self-signed root certificate, which can be used to replay HTTPS content from the archive.
+To run as an HTTPS proxy server, pywb provides a facility for generating a custom self-signed root certificate, which can be used to replay HTTPS content from the archive.
 (The certificate should be used with caution within a controlled setting).
+Using these features requiring an extra dependency: the pyopenssl library must be installed via ``pip install pyopenssl``

+For more info, see ``Proxy Mode Usage <https://github.com/ikreymer/pywb/wiki/Pywb-Proxy-Mode-Usage>``_

 The `pywb-proxy-demo <https://github.com/ikreymer/pywb-proxy-demo>`_ project also contains a working configuration of proxy mode deployment.